 But, not everyone has this luxury.
 That’s probably why you’re typing your questions into the endless void of the internet, rather than messaging a mate.
 That’s okay: the internet fairies have brought us together for a reason.

-We thought the best way to answer your questions about hiking tips for beginners was to find some hiking experts.
+We thought the best way to answer your questions about beginner hiking tips was to find some hiking experts.
 We’d have a chat with them on your behalf, ask them what they wish they’d known when they started out.
 Or see what they’d tell someone new to hiking.
 It’s time to meet your four experts…

 Hiking Tips for Beginners: Meet the Experts